LashaBuxo/Orbitality/ReadMe.md

 **random** - Rocket Direction is random and shoots instantly

-**shootClosest** - Rocket is always towards to the closest planet, and will shoot whenever it is in Range
+**shootClosest** - Rocket is always towards the closest planet and will shoot whenever it is in Range

 **shootPlayer** - Shoots Rocket in direction of player instantly